-A highly digitalised school system has helped Norway to quickly succeed with home schooling.
-Here are some of the companies making e-learning possible.
+When Norway went into full lockdown in March 2020, its highly digitalised school system helped the country to quickly succeed with home schooling.
+Here are some of the Norwegian companies that made – and are still making – e-learning possible, also beyond crisis response.

 Schools all over the world have been forced to make dramatic changes in order to prevent the spread of coronavirus.

 Norwegian companies are helping teachers and students to cope by offering online quizzes, eBooks and new, digital teaching methods.
 Some companies have seen the number of users increase more than tenfold.

 As a game-based learning platform, Kahoot! is a Norwegian success story: the educational tool is used by more than six million teachers in over 150 countries.
-That has proven useful when pupils are no longer allowed to go to school, making the transition to distance learning easier.
+That has proven useful when pupils are not allowed to go to school or are taking part in hybrid learning.

 “Engaging pupils is more important than ever during the coronavirus crisis.
 We are committed to helping teachers to use Kahoot! for social and emotional learning.
 When pupils take part in a positive learning environment, they can help each other, play on teams, and cooperate, thereby developing themselves,” says Sean D’Arcy, SVP Head of Marketing at Kahoot!

 “We want teachers to have everything they need to follow pupils’ progress and benefit from advanced analytics for teaching.
-For example, when they use our basic solution, they can only set up multiple choice questions.
-Kahoot!
-Premium allows them to pose open questions and set up tasks for pupils to solve at any time.
+Kahoot! allows them to pose open questions and set up tasks for pupils to solve at any time.
 This way, pupils can work on tasks on their own,” explains D’Arcy.

-According to D’Arcy, infrastructure and digital competency are key factors to Norway’s success with distance learning during the coronavirus crisis.
+According to D’Arcy, infrastructure and digital competency were key factors to Norway’s success with distance learning during the coronavirus crisis.

 Monica Berntsen, a teacher at the Norwegian school in Rojales, Spain, does not take the digital advances made by the Norwegian school system for granted.